 Sound Quality: Playbar VS Beam

-One of the striking differences between the Sonos Beam vs Sonos Playbar is the number of drivers, and this really makes a difference in the quality of sound.
+Not all most revered soundbars are alike.
+For instance, one of the striking differences between the Sonos Beam vs Sonos Playbar is the number of drivers, and this really makes a difference in the quality of sound.

 But given the Beam’s compact size, it’s only built with five amplified drivers—four woofers for mid and low frequencies, plus one tweeter for clear dialogue.
 The Playbar’s size is much bigger, allowing the system to support six mid-woofers and three tweeters, totaling to nine Class-D amplifiers.